-BioEscalator resident biotech and Oxford spin-out, PepGen, has announced a $45M Series A funding round led by RA Capital Management with participation from Oxford Sciences Innovation (OSI), the company’s original seed investor.
-The University of Oxford and CureDuchenne, a leading patient advocacy group, also participated in the funding round.
+BioEscalator resident and Oxford spin-out, PepGen, has closed a $45 million Series A funding round led by RA Capital Management with participation from Oxford Sciences Innovation (OSI), the company’s original seed investor.
+The University of Oxford and CureDuchenne, a leading patient advocacy group, also participated in the round.

-“PepGen’s CCP technology represents an important step change in that we have succeeded in optimising cellular uptake whilst simultaneously engineering out the safety signals that historically impacted earlier attempts at this approach.
-I am delighted to see our progress validated by support from top-tier investors, and look forward to seeing translation into the clinic.”
+“PepGen’s cell-penetrating peptide (CPP) technology represents an important step change in that we have succeeded in optimizing cellular uptake whilst simultaneously engineering out the safety signals that historically impacted earlier attempts at this approach,” said PepGen co-founder Matthew Wood, professor of neuroscience at the University of Oxford.
+“I am delighted to see our progress validated by support from top-tier investors, and look forward to seeing translation into the clinic.”

 One of PepGen’s lead indications, DMD is a devastating genetic neuromuscular disorder affecting one in 3,500-5,000 male births around the world.